top of page

 What is Red Algae Calcium?

 Algae are a diverse group of aquatic organisms found in various marine and freshwater environments.
-Some species of algae can absorb and accumulate minerals, including calcium, from their environment.
+Some species of algae absorb and accumulate minerals, including calcium, from their environment.
 One of those species is the Lithothamnion algae.

+Lithothamnion is a genus of red algae that belongs to the family Corallinaceae.
+They are commonly referred to as maerl or coralline algae.
+Lithothamnion algae usually grow in coastal inlets at specific depths where the sunlight still reaches them.
 The algae form a hard, chalky crust that can be found in various forms, such as free-living, branched, encrusting, or nodding.
-These structures comprise calcium carbonate, magnesium carbonate, and other trace minerals, which the algae extract from seawater and deposit in their cell walls.
-The color of Lithothamnion algae can vary from pink to purple or white, depending on the species and environmental conditions.
+These structures are comprised of calcium, magnesium, and other trace minerals, which the algae extract from the sea and deposit in their cell walls.

 Why use Red Algae Calcium?